The

 Alberta has three rivers that have all achieved Canadian Heritage River status

-The governments of Canada and Alberta officially accept the nomination of the Alberta section of the North Saskatchewan River as a Canadian Heritage River.
+The governments of Canada and Alberta officially designate Alberta section of the North Saskatchewan River as a Canadian Heritage River.

 Nominating and Designating a River